wilsonmar/wilsonmar.github.io/_posts/2018-09-06-git-basics.md

 ## 0.x Bash script start-up

-<a name="MacInstall"></a>

-## 1.x Client Install and Configuration

-   On the Mac, the git-basics.sh script installs a Git client if needed.
+The script displays the time and other metadata about the run.

 1. The first thing the script does is figure out what operating system it is running on.
 That uses a command common to all operating systems:

    <pre>uname -a</pre>

-   "Darwin" is the internal name of the operating system running on a Mac.
+   NOTE: "Darwin" is the internal name of the operating system running on a Mac.

+<a name="MacInstall"></a>

+## 1.x Client Install and Configuration

+If needed, the git-basics.sh script installs a Git client using a package manager.

+On a Mac:

-2. If the script is running on a <strong>Mac</strong>, the script installs <strong>Homebrew</strong> if needed.
+1. If the script is running on a <strong>Mac</strong>, the script installs <strong>Homebrew</strong> if needed.

 3. A Git client is installed if the git command is not found.